InquireMobile: Teaching VLM-based Mobile Agent to Request Human Assistance via Reinforcement Fine-Tuning: Experiment

-The Android Studio emulator and two physical Android mobile phones serve as our primary mobile GUI interaction environments.
+\paragraph{Testing Environment} The Android Studio emulator and two physical Android mobile phones serve as interaction environments.
 Local monitoring scripts run on the host machine and connect to each device to manage the interaction loop.